newjersey/navigator.business.nj.gov/content/src/fundings/nj-accelerate.md

   - technology
   - life-sciences
 publishStageArchive: ""
-descriptionMd: NJ Accelerate supports accelerator programs and their graduate companies.
+sidebarCardBodyText: NJ Accelerate supports accelerator programs and their graduate companies.
 Incentivizes graduate companies to locate and grow in New Jersey.
 ---